 In the 2nd case, we are actually delegating the exception-handling responsibility to someone else.
-We do this when we do not want to handle the error situation in our code.
+We do this when we do not wish to handle an error in our code.
 We actually delegate the responsibility to the "calling method" (i.e., the method that called our method must handle the error).
 We do this by adding a throws clause to our method declaration as follows ...